eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Build attractive visualizations
 	- Communicate results to non-technical colleagues and clients
 	- Provide data science expertise to sales, marketing, and R&D teams
++ skill set:
+	- Java, Scala & Python
+	- Kubernetes & Docker
+	- Data analysis tools such as R
+	- We rely on Big Data / Hadoop technologies such as Apache Spark, Impala and Amazon Redshift
+	- Participate in Agile practices such as daily stands-ups, sprint planning and retrospectives
++ skill set:
+	- Impala is a scalable and fast SQL query engine that runs directly on Hadoop and supports a wide range of analytic workloads, from subsecond interactive dashboards with hundreds of concurrent users to petabyte-scale rich data exploration.
+Impala is currently supported by a large paying customer base, and is a key component of the Cloudera data platform.
+It is open sourced under the Apache 2.0 license and is developed publicly, including code reviews and bug tracking (see http://impala.apache.org/).
+It is distributed by Cloudera, MapR, AWS and Oracle among others.
+	- Feel free to read our CIDR Paper on Impala: http://bit.ly/cidr15impala or http://pandis.net/resources/cidr15impala.pdf.
+	- Knowledge of database concepts, RDBMS internals, and SQL is a strong plus
+	- Knowledge of the Hadoop space, containers, or Kubernetes is a strong plus.
 + big data platform tools such as Hadoop, Hive, Druid, Kafka, Ambari, Spark
 	- Hadoop
 	- Hive